Ephixa

 James Leusink (born April 13, 1990), better known by his alias Ephixa (sometimes stylised as ephixa), is a Canadian electronic music producer who lives in Ontario, Canada.
 He is best known for his viral "Charlie Sheen Bi-Winning" dubstep remix, remixes of music from the Legend of Zelda franchise as well as various other remixes and original electronic music.
 Leusink peaked at #11 on Billboard's Next Big Sound chart in November 2011.
+Ephixa is also known for the first ever single released by the Canadian record label Monstercat, "Dubstep Killed Rock 'n' Roll", also being the co-founder of the previously mentioned record label.

 Early life

 Leusink was born on April 13, 1990.
-His interest in music started when he was 8 years old, playing the keyboard without prior lessons.
+His interest in music started when he was eight years old, playing the keyboard without prior lessons.
 He got his first guitar several years later, began taking lessons, and joined various bands.
 Leusink's work in electronic music began while he was developing video games in his spare time, desired to create a soundtrack for his various games.
 Originally influenced by hardstyle artists such as Alphaverb, Showtek, and Evil Activities, Leusink has used the digital audio workstation FL Studio to produce his music.

 Career

 2010 to 2011: Zelda Step, "Charlie Sheen Bi-Winning Dubstep", and "Sanctuary"

-On April 10, 2010, Leusink released his second album, Zelda Step.
-The album featured remixes of "Lost Woods", "Song of Storms" and "Gerudo Valley" from The Legend of Zelda: Ocarina of Time, as well as a remix of "Dragon Roost Island" from The Legend of Zelda: The Wind Waker.
-The album received mixed to positive reviews, with Jade Royal of Sputnikmusic giving the album a 3.5 out of 5 rating, stating "It's a thin line that Ephixa treads with 'Zelda Step', but one that ultimately pleases more than disdains".
+On April 10, 2010, Leusink released his second EP, Zelda Step.
+The project featured remixes of "Lost Woods", "Song of Storms" and "Gerudo Valley" from The Legend of Zelda: Ocarina of Time, as well as a remix of "Dragon Roost Island" from The Legend of Zelda: The Wind Waker.
+The album received mixed to positive reviews, with Jade Royal of Sputnikmusic giving the EP a 3.5 out of 5 rating, stating "It's a thin line that Ephixa treads with 'Zelda Step', but one that ultimately pleases more than disdains".
 Elton Jones of Complex later placed Leusink's remix of "Lost Woods" as the best remix of a video game theme song, finalising his review of the song with "The Legend of Zelda Lost Woods theme mixed with dubstep sounds incredible."

 On March 2, 2011, Leusink released "Charlie Sheen Bi-Winning Dubstep", a remix featuring footage of Charlie Sheen from an interview originally broadcast on American TV series 20/20.
 Within two days of its release, the remix had been viewed over 700,000 times and received over 7,500 likes on YouTube, becoming one of the site's most popular and viral videos at the time.

 On September 19, 2011, Leusink released his dubstep remix of the song "Sanctuary", originally by English trance producer Gareth Emery.
 The remix was included in an extended play based on the original song, titled Sanctuary (The Remixes).
 When reviewing the extended play, a writer for DJ Mag commented on Leusink's remix, stating that he had gone for a "twitchy, spasmodic bit of dubstep-ery, which is ok, of the type".
 In the week of November 5, 2011, Leusink entered and peaked at number 11 on Billboard's Next Big Sound chart.